ronald-lee/net-natives-interview-task/readme.md

 ## System Requirements

 * Apache
-* MySQL
+* Database (MySQL, Postgres, SQLite, and SQL Server)
 * PHP

 ## Setup

-* Update the database connection variables in `/api/app/.env`, the application is implemented with MySQL in mind, but should work with other database methods supported by Lumen.
+* Setup the database ENV variables using the .env file, or via the control panel in Heroku.

 ## Implemented Functionality